tracel-ai/burn/burn-book/src/building-blocks/config.md

 ## Good practices

-By using the config type it is easy to create new module instances from it.
+By using the config type it is easy to create new module instances.
 The initialization method should be implemented on the config type with the device as argument.

 ```rust, ignore
 impl MyModuleConfig {